M41k0n-Mk/KSecureVPN/README.md

 ## Limitations

-KotlinSecureTunnel is intended primarily for educational and personal use.
+KSecureVPN is intended primarily for educational and personal use.
 It is not a replacement for production-grade VPNs, and does not guarantee protection against sophisticated attacks or fulfill enterprise security standards.

 ## Getting Started